owst/owst.github.io/oss.md

 weight: 5
 ---

-A list of OSS contributions I've made; some are small, but it's nice to be able to remember them:
+A list of open source contributions I've made; some are small, but it's nice to be able to remember them:

-- *Clojure, Elixir, NodeJS, PHP, Python, Ruby*: [I fixed a bug, normalised multi-language implementations and improved test coverage][mailchecker-pr] of the [Mailchecker][mailchecker] project that rejects invalid/throwaway email addresses,
+- *Clojure, Elixir, NodeJS, PHP, Python, Ruby:* [I fixed a bug, normalised multi-language implementations and improved test coverage][mailchecker-pr] of the [Mailchecker][mailchecker] project that rejects invalid/throwaway email addresses,
-- *Ruby*: I improved linters of the popular [Rubocop][rubocop] code checking tool:
+- *Ruby:* I improved linters of the popular [Rubocop][rubocop] code checking tool:
     1. [avoiding nested method definition warnings][rubocop-nested-method-defs]
     2. [treating loops as conditionally executed to avoid potentially-incorrect